davs3275/sbs/med/collier.md

 ---
 5.32.
-Why should skill and knowledge be disturbed at the censures of ignorance ?
+Why should skill and knowledge be disturbed at the censures of ignorance?
 But who are these knowing and skilful people ?
 Why, those who are acquainted with the original cause and end of all things, with that reason that pervades the mass of matter, renews